dmaduabum/unit-3/docs/OPTIMIZATION.md

 2. **Parallelization does not always help.**
    When the workload is small, overhead dominates.
-   Still, implementing parallel replicates was valuable.
+   Still, implementing parallel replicates was useful to learn!

 3. **Pandas inside loops is expensive.**
    Using pure NumPy is much faster.

 4. **Profiling early matters.**
    I would have wasted time optimizing the wrong pieces without it.

----

-# 8. Summary

-This Unit 3 project improved the simulation runtime substantially:

-- Vectorized methods replaced slow Python loops
-- Parallel simulation replicates were implemented
-- Runtime fell from **6.067 sec → 1.643 sec**
-- Accuracy and numerical correctness were preserved